-3.1 Client engagement Does your organisation have a policy or engagement process with clients and customers in place to encourage sustainable practices? ⊠ Yes □ In progress □ No Does your organisation have a policy for sectors in which you have identified the highest (potential) negative impacts? □ No ⊡ Yes □ In progress □ No Describe how your organisation has worked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustainable economic activities ).
+3.1 Client engagement Does your organisation have a policy or engagement process with clients and customers in place to encourage sustainable practices? ☑ Yes ☐ In progress ☐ No Does your organisation have a policy for sectors in which you have identified the highest (potential) negative impacts? ☑ Yes ☑ Yes ☐ In progress ☐ No Describe how your organisation has worked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustainable economic activities ).
 It should include information on relevant policies, actions planned/implemented to support clients' transition, selected indicators on client engagement and, where possible, the impacts achieved.
 And 3.2 Business opportunities Describe what strategic business opportunities in relation to the increase of positive and the reduction of negative impacts your organisation has identified and/or how you have worked on these in the reporting period.
-Provide information on existing products and services , information on sustainable products developed in terms of value (USD or local currency) and/or as a % of your portfolio, and which SDGs or impact areas you are striving to make a positive impact on (e.g. green mortgages - climate, social bonds - financial inclusion, etc.).
-Link(s) to full response/relevant information In 2023, the Society has reviewed its entire product suite and member journey in line with the Consumer Duty Rules and continued to train its branch network to best support vulnerable members.
+Provide information on existing products and services, information on sustainable products developed in terms of value (USD or local currency) and/or as a % of your portfolio, and which SDGs or impact areas you are striving to make a positive impact on (e.g. green mortgages - climate, social bonds - financial inclusion, etc.).
+Link(s) to full response/relevant information In July 2023, the Society successfully implemented the new Consumer Duty rules for new and open products and services and is on track to complete the review of closed products and services in 2024.
+We have continued to train our branch network to best support vulnerable members.
 We work to ensure that our policies and procedures provide for ethical marketing, protect our members data, cyber security, financial health and help us to remain accessible to our members.
-2022 Annual Report and Accounts (pgs.
-17, 55) The Society works to engage with members to make sustainable lending more accessible.
+2023 Annual Report and Accounts (pgs.
+21, 48, 70) The Society works to engage with members to make sustainable lending more accessible.
 The Green Together Reward was launched in September 2021 as a £500 cash back reward incentive to encourage home efficiency improvements.
 EPC evidence shows that some members have materially improved their energy efficiency as part of the work rewarded by the Green Together Reward, for example one member's property had a "D" EPC rated property prior to their application, however we can see post-completion of the work, the new EPC is a "B" rating.
-The Society have now evolved and replaced this with our Green Additional Borrowing scheme product range offering discounted borrowing for qualifying green home improvements.
-2022 Sustainability Report (pgs.
-16, 48) The Society's Customer Carbon Calculator and Sustainable hub available on our website (Sustainable living (coventrybuildingsociety.co.uk)) is an educational carbon calculator designed to help guide all of our members to better understand the types of energy efficiency improvements they could make to their property.
-Members are asked a series of questions about their property, and are subsequently provided with a tailored report detailing; EPC rating (or modelled rating if no EPC exists) Potential EPC rating Estimated CO2 emissions • Recommended efficiency improvements with a cost, savings by measure, as well as star rating on work involved, comfort and practicality Total savings -emissions and energy cost
+The Society have now evolved and replaced this with our Green Additional Borrowing scheme product range offering discounted borrowing for qualifying green home improvements to improve our members energy efficiency, reduce their emissions and bills and address our financed emissions.
+We will continue to develop further innovative propositions for our members.
+2023 Sustainability Report (pgs.
+22, 26, 36, 48, 77)